All you need to know for climbing Mount Etna Volcano on Sicily in 2019. How to get there? How long does it take? What to pack for the hiking trek?

-Lunar landscape terrain
+Lunar volcanic terrain

-We got off the bus in Nicolosi town and our climb to Etna started.
+We got off the bus in Nicolosi town and our climb to Mount Etna started.
 We met a pack of wild dogs running and aggressively barking around and we relieved a lot after they finally left us alone.
 We met about 100 dogs on the way, at least 5 in each garden along the road.
 They were behind the fences fortunately except the first ones.
 We found a place in the woods where we built a tent and slept the first night.

 The next day, the ground around us started to look like the lunar landscape.
 Morning climb was all on volcanic rocks and evening climb was all on snow.
-We saw Etna peak for the first time – it was the best in the dark because even the red lava was visible.
+We saw Mount Etna peak for the first time – it was the best in the dark because even the red lava was visible.
 We enjoyed a bit of warmth in the restaurant with Wi-Fi in the evening and later, we climbed into a nearby forest to build a tent after sunset- it was a premiere for all of us to sleep right on the snow.

 We started to cook dinner and several other dogs arrived – this time they were peaceful, so we didn’t mind.
 Just by then… As soon as we got into our tent, the dogs laid right next to us.
-We had such a great guards 🙂 It would be great if the guards didn’t bark every hour 😀 You can probably imagine how perfectly we slept 🙂
+We had such great guards 🙂 It would be great if the guards didn’t bark every hour 😀 You can probably imagine how perfectly we slept 🙂

 We left two of our backpacks in the restaurant in the morning and took the cable car that helped us to surpass 800 meters elevation (otherwise, it would be hard to make it to the top in one day).
-One way ticket cost 24 Euros (The all-day ski pass was 36 Euros).
+One way ticket cost 24 Euro (The all-day ski pass was 36 Euros).
 You can probably skip the cable car if you start the climb very early in the morning.

 We asked about the conditions and if we need to take snowshoes.
-Of course, they told us that we cant go there without a guide.
+Of course, they told us that we can’t go there without a guide.
 We told ourselves its just a scam and went without guide and snowshoes.
 We were almost the only hikers, but there were quite a few ski alpinists.
-The climb was actually far more easy than we thought it would be.
+Climbing was actually far more easy than we thought it would be.
 The snow was hard enough that our shoes weren’t breaking down the snow and it was fairly easy to walk up.
-There was less and less snow as we were closer to the peak and ground was getting warmer and warmer.
+There was less and less snow as we were closer to the peak and the ground was getting warmer and warmer.
 The snow partly disappeared at the upper part and we were walking purely on volcanic rocks, where our shoes were breaking down much more than to the snow.